Tyrn/wei/the-insider-en.typ

 Dried Date said the foreigner  would drown in the paperwork, and Kissur said that they should help him.

-     On Friday afternoon they flew to the Kissur's palace - the first guests were  already  crowding  there.
-Kissur introduced Bemish  to the  Shavash's direct  boss -  minister of  finance - and to  the minister of police and to many other  respectable  people.
+     On Friday afternoon they flew to the Kissur's palace---the first guests were  already  crowding  there.
+Kissur introduced Bemish  to the  Shavash's direct  boss---minister of  finance---and to  the minister of police and to many other  respectable  people.
 Shavash  was also there.
-The minister  of finance  told  Bemish  that his  -  minister of finance's - friend  had seen Bemish's friend, Welsey, and he was the fairest and the most honest man.
+The minister  of finance  told  Bemish  that his---minister of finance's---friend  had seen Bemish's friend, Welsey, and he was the fairest and the most honest man.
 The minister of police told Mr. Bemish that,  from this moment  on,  the goal of his  life would  be to do what Mr.  Bemish tells  him to.
 The  foreign trade